An Algorithm to compute the Kronecker cone and other moment cones: Introduction

 \subsection{Moment cone of a representation}

-Let $G$ be a complex reductive group acting linearly on a vector space $\VV$.
-Then $G$ acts on the ring $\CC[\VV]$ of regular functions on $\VV$.
-Here, we are interested in the set of irreducible $G$-representations appearing in $\CC[\VV]$.
+Let $G$ be a complex connected reductive group acting linearly on a vector space $\VV$, inducing an action on the ring of regular functions $\CC[\VV]$.
+Our focus is on describing the irreducible $G$-representations that occur in this ring.